The Best Employee Advocacy Statistics

 Generally, with employee advocacy and social selling, we think of the big impact on marketing and sales.
 And rightfully so if you look at those above stats.

-Below are some employee advocacy stats for HR.
+Below are some employee advocacy stats related to social recruiting and employer branding.

 - 79% of job applicants use social media in their job search.
 (Glassdoor)